Hi, my name is Sean Elvidge and I lead the Space Environment Group at the University of Birmingham.

-Day-to-day I am interested in using/creating novel mathematical techniques for better modelling of the ionosphere and thermosphere (regions of the Earth’s upper atmosphere), space weather events and statistical techniques for combining data.
-I was recently selected for the inaugural Forbes 30 Under 30 Europe list in the Science & Healthcare category.
+Day-to-day I am interested in creating/using novel mathematical techniques for better modelling of the Earth’s upper atmosphere, space weather events and statistical techniques for combining data.
+I was selected for the inaugural Forbes 30 Under 30 Europe list in the Science & Healthcare category.

 I’m passionate about communicating science with the general public and give talks to over 1,500 people a year.
 From primary school age students to subject experts.
 For more details please visit my Outreach & Talks page.

 This is my personal website, if you want more information about my research or the University of Birmingham’s Space Environment Group please visit our dedicated website: uobserene.com.